Why Your Balanced Portfolio Should Include Real Estate Investing

 Ultimately, their 2020 report concludes:

-Direct investment in real estate offers the potential to improve the outcomes of target date funds.
+Direct investment in real estate can improve the outcomes of target date funds.
 A record of high returns, low volatility, and low correlation suggests this distinct asset class may provide superior portfolio diversification than public REITs…” -Nuveen – 2020

 Conclusion